2021–22 UEFA Women's Champions League knockout phase

 The 2021–22 UEFA Women's Champions League knockout phase started on 22 March 2022 with the quarter-finals and ended with the final on 21 May 2022 at the Juventus Stadium in Turin, Italy, to decide the champions of the 2021–22 UEFA Women's Champions League.
-A total of 8 teams will compete in the knockout phase.
+A total of eight teams competed in the knockout phase.

 Qualified teams

 The knockout phase involved the eight teams which qualified as winners and runners-up of each of the four groups in the group stage.

 Schedule

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 Bracket

 Quarter-finals

 The draw for the quarter-finals was held on 20 December 2021.

 Summary

 The first legs were played on 22 and 23 March, and the second legs on 30 and 31 March 2022.